gomills/millcrawler/README.md

 - Optimize:
     1. use map lookup in processComplexElements and processOtherElements (not worth it)
     2. use mapping in relevantParentTypes in .js DONE
-    4. fix robots parsing because it assums just 1 :
+    4. fix robots parsing because it assums just 1 : DONE

 - Improve external url handling.
 DONE